Physical Neural Cellular Automata for 2D Shape Classification

 We also tested whether this inherent robustness was present in scaled up versions of the original numbers/shapes, this time on a 6$\times$7 size grid and given the limited number of hardware tiles available only in simulation.
 All 9 scaled up versions of the shapes/numbers were once again successfully classified, with Figure~\ref{scaled_up} showing these results for 1, 4, and 7.
 In the future we also aim to test this scaled up version in hardware, which we believe should also work well, given the successful transfer from simulation to hardware demonstrated in the previous experiments.

 Note that in these scaled up version, the number of updates required for all cells to successfully self-classify is again larger than their original counter parts.
-Given that there are now more overall cells to communicate with this is not surprising.
-For this grid size, for every shape the cellular automata are able to successfully classify within the 30 update limit enforced during training.
+We hypothesise that this is due to potentially important information having to travel longer distance now.
+For this grid size, the cellular automata is able to successfully classify every shape within the 30 update limit enforced during training.
 However, it is our expectation that if the grid size was increased further, this may not be the case.
 Therefore, if an even larger scaled up version was required, the 30 update limit during training may have to be increased.